In April, OUC Announced a $12.1 Million Contribution to Help Our Community Through COVID-19:

 Resources to Help You Reopen Your Business

-As businesses begin to reopen, here are some tips and best practices to help you safely serve your customers.
+Below are tips and best practices to help you safely serve your customers.

 - Due to lack of water flow as a result of the COVID-19 stay-at-home order, water pipes within buildings may need to be flushed after not being used for an extended period.
 Click here to learn more.